Skip to main content

 Hooks Event Pipeline

-Hooks let you run custom code at key points in Claude Code's lifecycle — for security scanning, logging, enforcement, or notifications.
+Hooks let you run custom code at key points in Claude Code's lifecycle: security scanning, logging, enforcement, notifications.
 The execution order matters.

 Session starts